 American Slang diners discover menus which transform traditional, classical French items into fun, innovative and French restaurant-style favorites.
 That’s what we mean by little bit of ‘slang’!

-Signature breakfast menu items include Fruit and Cottage Cheese Curds, Vanilla-Battered French Toast and Omelette du Fromage (slang translation: The Big Cheese).
-Lunch specialties include beautifully presented Rare Yellowfin Tuna Salad, Mussels and Fries, Roasted Beet & Heirloom Carrot Salad and Slang Burger (go figure!).
+Signature breakfast and brunch menu items include Vanilla-Battered French Toast, Brasserie Quiche, Bircher Muesli and Avocado Toast with diner’s choice of smoked salmon, poached shrimp or two eggs cooked to order.
+Lunch specialties include beautifully presented Rare Yellowfin Tuna Salad, Blue Crab Cake, Roasted Beet & Heirloom Carrot Salad and Slang Burger (go figure!).
 Among Chef’s recommended dinner suggestions are Lobster Pot Pie, Dayboat Scallops, Braised Beef Short Rib and Brasserie Chicken.
 Slang’s signature Meats and Cheese are available at virtually every meal period.
-And as for small plates, ordering and sharing the Marinated Olives or Carpaccio is a must!
-And oh, our Mussels!
+And as for small plates, sharing the Lamb Meatballs or Goat Cheese Croquettes is an excellent choice!
+And oh, our Fresh Mussels!

 American Slang’s beverage program touts a restaurant micro brew selection unrivaled in the KC area.
 Many of the featured brews are from many local and area breweries.
 And, as for its wine offerings – just as you would expect…there will be highly desired American favorites as well as their European counterparts.